 The Alternative: Air Purification

 One of the most effective ways to get relief from allergies is to remove allergens from the environment.
 Austin Air purifiers were developed specifically for people with asthma and allergies.
-Austin Air purifiers use a combination of medical-grade HEPA and a carbon cloth, which are proven to effectively remove 99% of airborne pollutants as small as 0.1 microns, to clean the air and alleviate allergy symptoms.
+Austin Air purifiers use a combination of medical-grade Certified HEPA Material and a carbon cloth, which are proven to effectively remove 99% of airborne pollutants as small as 0.1 microns, to clean the air and alleviate allergy symptoms.
 Its unique design also increases air flow and removes allergens from your environment immediately.

 Latest Stories